-- The core neo-Fisherian idea is that the interest rate peg may not be unstable as Sargent and Wallace suggested, but instead can be stable under some circumstances. - ZIRP, far from being a harbinger of runaway inflation, would instead dictate medium- and long-term inflation outcomes. - The "neo-Fisherian" label comes from emphasizing that the Fisher equation (nominal interest rate = real rate + expected inflation) holds in all modern macroeconomic models. - Implication: If the private sector determines the real rate, then the nominal interest rate policy choice determines the expected rate of inflation.
+- The core neo-Fisherian idea is that the interest rate peg may not be unstable as Sargent and Wallace suggested, but instead can be stable under some circumstances. - ZIRP, far from being a harbinger of runaway inflation, would instead dictate medium- and long-term inflation outcomes. - The "neo-Fisherian" label comes from emphasizing that the Fisher equation (nominal interest rate = real rate + expected inflation) holds in all modern macroeconomic models. - If the private sector determines the real rate, then the nominal interest rate policy choice determines the expected rate of inflation, which in turn determines the actual inflation rate.

-Cochrane (2015)
+Cochrane (2016)

-Cochrane (2015)
+Cochrane (2016)

-- John Cochrane (2015) provides a recent analysis of this issue in the most standard of macroeconomic models used for monetary policy, the linearized three equation New Keynesian model. - J.H.
-Cochrane, 2015.
-"Do Higher Interest Rates Raise or Lower Inflation?"
+- John Cochrane (2016) provides a recent analysis of this issue in the most standard of macroeconomic models used for monetary policy, the linearized three-equation New Keynesian model. - J.H.
+Cochrane, 2016, "Do Higher Interest Rates Raise or Lower Inflation?"
 Unpublished manuscript, University of Chicago Booth School of Business. - Cochrane's message: Neo-Fisherian effects can be very important even in the most ordinary of macroeconomic models.